2i2c-org/team-compass/projects/managed-hubs/incidents.md

 11. **Close the incident ticket**.
 Once we have confirmation from the community (or no response after 48 working hours), and have filled in the incident {term}`Incident Report`, then close the incident by:
     - Closing the incident issue on GitHub
     - Marking the FreshDesk ticket as {guilabel}`Closed`

+## Handing off Incident Commander status

+During an incident, it may be necessary to designate another person to be the Incident Commander.
+For example, if it is getting late in the current IC's time zone, they feel burnt out from leading the incident response, or there is someone with better visibility or experience to be the Incident Commander.
+This is encouraged and expected, especially for more complex or longer incidents!

+To designate another team member as the Incident Commander, follow these steps:

+1. **Confirm with them** that they are able and willing to serve as the Incident Commander
+2. **Update the Incident Report issue** by updating the Incident Commander name in the top comment.
+3. **Notify the team** with a comment in the Incident Report issue.

 ## Key terms